ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

 *MakePDF LAYOUT.TXT file for PDF generation*

-1.24.
+1.20.
 VIRTEL Web Integration
 ----------------------------

-1.24.1.
+1.20.1.
 Introduction
 ^^^^^^^^^^^^^^^^^^^^

 VIRTEL Web Integration allows XML or other web services requests to be interpreted and transformed into requests which can be processed by legacy applications such as CICS/COBOL, with the results being transformed back into XML format for transmission via HTTP or SMTP.
 By using the scenario language described in section :ref:`“Web Modernisation VIRTEL Scenarios” <#_V456UG_virtel_scenarios>`, legacy transactions can be converted into Web Services.

 .. _#_V456UG_parsing_query_input:

-1.24.2.
+1.20.2.
 Parsing Query input
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By using a combination of an INITIAL scenario and a VIRTEL transaction script, VIRTEL can transform Query parameters in an HTTP request into a fixed-format data area for processing by a COBOL legacy application program.

-1.24.2.1.
-HTTP request with Query data (GET method)
+**1.20.2.1.
+HTTP request with Query data (GET method)**

 The HTML page shown below generates an HTTP request with Query parameters: